What is a CV summary? (& example to copy and paste)

 - making it obvious you don’t know anything about the company or the position

-You can make your CV summary attractive by using a splash of colour, as we’ve done in the examples on this page.
-However, keep the rest of your font colours black.
+You can make your CV summary attractive by using a splash of colour.
+However, keep the rest of the font for your CV summary’s colours black or grey.